BonelessBob-zz/Makerspace/README.md

 ## Makerspace WIP website

-This is the WIP Makerspace website, built on Django and ReactJS with Material-UI To install all npm packages run:
+This is the WIP Makerspace website, built on Django and ReactJS with Material-UI.
+To install all npm packages run:
 > npm install